 I’ve been known to buy a gift card to Home Depot or Lowe’s and call it done, and while many men can appreciate this sort of gift it seems like kind of a cop-out.
 Instead of going for the impersonal gift card, why not try a personalized hammer?
 If your dad always seems to lose (or lend out) his hammer, this is the perfect gift because you can put his name on it and ensure it can always find its way back to him.

 Just this past Christmas, my mom bought my dad (and me) a brand new Kindle Fire.
-Five months later, that’s one of the first things my dad reaches for when he gets home from work.
+A couple of years later, that’s still one of the first things my dad reaches for when he gets home from work.
 There’s no denying it – men love fun electronic gadgets.
 Think digital cameras, MP3 players, wide-screen TVs, DVD players, laptop computers.
 Anything.
 As long as it’s electronic, chances are Dad will probably love it.
 Be forewarned, though.
 Many of these popular Father’s Day gift ideas in particular can be pricey, so make sure you save up in plenty of time to make your purchase.

 Or you can purchase mugs with photos or special messages to share your love for Dad in a real and personal way.